 I first visited the Balkans in 2016 and promptly fell in love with the region…. so much so, that I actually moved here as a result of that first Balkans trip.
-Between the mountains of Montenegro, the coastline of Albania, the lakes of Macedonia, and the architecture of Serbia, I couldn’t get enough of the region.
+Between the mountains of Montenegro, the coastline of Albania, the lakes of North Macedonia, and the architecture of Serbia, I couldn’t get enough of the region.

 Balkans travel is unique, unlike traveling anywhere else in the world.
 It’s full of contradictions.
 Its history is both triumphant and tragic, long and recent.

 1. You’ll find some of the best scenery in Europe when you travel the Balkans